dewitt4/Cloud-Custodain/docs/source/usecases/usecases/amicomp.rst

    - name: ec2-invalid-ami
      resource: ec2
      comment: |
-       Find all running ec2 instances that are using invalid amis and stop them
+       Find all running EC2 instances that are using invalid AMIs and stop them
      query:
        - instance-state-name: running
      filters: